Published and Effective as of January 5, 2026.

 19.2 Dispute Resolution

 For any concern or dispute you may have, you agree to first try to resolve the dispute informally by contacting us.
-If a dispute is not resolved within 30 days of submission, you or Picflow must resolve any claims relating to these terms, the Services, or the Software through final and binding arbitration, except that you or Picflow may assert claims before the courts of the Canton of Zürich, Switzerland.
+If a dispute is not resolved within 30 days of submission, any claims relating to these terms, the Services, or the Software will be brought exclusively in the courts of the Canton of Zürich, Switzerland, and each party consents to the personal jurisdiction of those courts.

 19.3 Choice of Law